 Shamim Osman has used khela hobe as a barely-disguised threat to political opponents, challenging them to match his muscle-power.
 He is widely accused of using threats and even violence, including abductions and murder, to silence his own opponents as well as those of his party.

-Mondal, a roughneck who has been accused of many crimes and openly threatens opposition functionaries and even government officials (watch of Mondal threatening a police officer), copied this slogan and started using it sometime in late December.
+Mondal, a roughneck who has been accused of many crimes and openly threatens opposition functionaries and even government officials (watch this video of Mondal threatening a police officer), copied this slogan and started using it sometime in late December.